ausgerechnet/spheroscope/library/guidelines-v2.md

   + the point is being reinforced, not desired

 # 24 Membership
+ENTITY is a member of GROUP

 - an entity belongs to some entity group
 - for this pattern, the entity has to have agency (e.g. people, organisations or states, but not abstract entities, objects or ideas)
   - groups are defined widely, with prototypical cases including e.g. professions, parties/organisations or nationalities
 - the entity group should be determined (e.g. "these three parties")
 - the entity group should also be relevant in the political discourse
   + "Brexit supporter" is reasonable group, "cowards" isn't
-- statements involving properties are not group membership
+- statements about somebody having properties are not group membership
   + formal distinction at the blurry line between group and attribute: when in doubt, an adjective does not designate a group even if the corresponding noun does ("**she**'s **a German**": yes, "she's German": no)
+- Changes in membership (join/leave) and statements of continued membership (remain/stay) are annotated as separate patterns

 ## change log ##
 - only relevant groups
-- we do not also annotate ad hoc groups (cf. first example)
+- we do not annotate ad hoc groups (the Clintons are *fat cats owned by the multinationals*)

 ## schematic examples ##
 - **ENTITY** is part of **ENTITY GROUP**

 - #24 only covers statements about group memberships that go beyond purely characterising the entity.
 I.e. examples will often involve an entity and a verb phrase (e.g. "**A** is a member of **B**") or a genitive construction ("**XY**'s membership in **Z**").
-Group statements that only specify the entity's background (e.g. via a modifying noun phrase) are annotated as #57.
+Group statements that only specify the entity's background (e.g. via a modifying noun phrase - "PM Boris Johnson") are annotated as #57.

 ## examples ##
 - **Jo** was **a politician**
 - **he's** **a leaver**
 - **Stuart Rose** has switched sides to **#Leave**
-- **Brits** are too much **cowards** to vote (24 + 25)
 - **we're** on the side of **leave**

 ## counterexamples ##